THRASTRO/sofa.js/docs/era.pnm00a.md

 ```

 Form the matrix of precession-nutation for a given date (including
-frame bias), equinox-based, IAU 2000A model.
+frame bias), equinox based, IAU 2000A model.

 ## Given:
 ```
    date1,date2 double       TT as a 2-part Julian Date (Note 1)
 ```

 ## Returned:
 ```
-   rbpn         double[3][3]    classical NPB matrix (Note 2)
+   rbpn        double[3][3] bias-precession-nutation matrix (Note 2)
 ```

 ## Notes:

 1) The TT date date1+date2 is a Julian Date, apportioned in any
    convenient way between the two arguments.
 For example,
-   JD(TT)=2450123.7 could be expressed in any of these ways,
+   JD(TT)=2450123.7 could be expressed in any of these ways, among
-   among others:
+   others:

 ```
           date1          date2